 However, moving to Montauk was an entirely different story.
 When I started school here, I was taken aback by the very foundation of the US schooling system.
 I had to go to each classroom, and English was considered a major subject.
 Back in Riyadh, the teachers came to the students and English was the least important subject.
 Everyone got an A in it.

 In my freshman year, one of the books assigned was The Outsiders.
 Even though I loved the story of Ponyboy Curtis and his gang of Greasers, I had difficulty doing my assignments.
-I failed almost all the tests and my home works mostly thrown into trash.
+I failed almost all the tests and my home works mostly thrown into the trash.
 I could not comprehend it, and sometimes I secluded myself in places that no one would bother looking for me.
 One of those places was the Montauk Lighthouse.
-It was tourist place, but the beach had its solidarity back then.
+It was a tourist place, but the beach had its solidarity back then.
 I would often hide by the cove, immersing myself in books borrowed from the library.

 Once, when I hid myself away from the world, an attendant of the Lighthouse found me.
 He was Mark.
-He was very elderly, with white hair and a skin that was salt-tanned from his years at the sea and rimmed glasses so close his nose that it would fall anytime.
-“Hello there!” he greeted me; and then continued, “You know, I am a reader myself, but I read in a place where it is not cold.”
+He was very elderly with white hair and a skin that was salt-tanned from his years at the sea and rimmed glasses so close his nose that it would fall anytime.
+“Hello there!” he greeted me and continued, “you know, I am a reader myself, but I read in a place where it is not cold.”
 He took me to the lighthouse and showed me a stack of books that I could read if I come to the lighthouse another time.
 And that’s how I met my first friend in Montauk.

 I soon became a regular visitor of the lighthouse.
 The stack of books that Mark showed me had almost every bit of knowledge in them.
 They ranged from history to politics, engineering, fiction and non-fiction.
 As a reader, I finished these books in no time.
 I found solace in the lighthouse.
 However, my grades did not reflect my reading habit.
 Somehow Mark learned about this, and he brought it upon himself to teach me.
 Pulling a chair next to me, he asked, “Danny, show me how you read.”
 I read him a chapter from one of the books.
 He told me to close it, and he quizzed me on the chapter.
 I could not answer most of the questions.
 “Ah!
 I see the problem now.
 You are a passive reader.”
 He instructed me to read the chapter again, but this time, he wanted me to pause at each paragraph, asking me to make small notes about it.